dhis2-metadata/NCD_HTN/docs/ncd_htn-installation.md

 |--|--|--|
 |Person|MCPQUTHX1Ze|../api/trackedEntityTypes.json?filter=name:eq:Person|

+#### Predictors using Organisation Unit Level

+Predictors, if included in a package, may contain a placeholder for an Organisation Unit Level (OUL).
+The API endpoint for them would be: ../api/predictors?filter=organisationUnitLevels:!null

+The placeholder label example is <OU_LEVEL_DISTRICT_UID>.
+Before attempting to import the package you need to replace this label with the UID of the equivalent Org Unit Level in your system.

+#### Visualizations using Root Organisation Unit

+Visualizations, if included in a package, may contain a placeholder for a Root Organisation Unit.
+The placeholder label example is <OU_ROOT_UID>.
+Before attempting to import the package you need to replace this label with the UID of the Root Organisation Unit in your system.

 ## Importing metadata

 The .json metadata file is imported through the [Import/Export](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/maintaining-the-system/importexport-app.html) app of DHIS2.
 It is advisable to use the "dry run" feature to identify issues before attempting to do an actual import of the metadata.
 If "dry run" reports any issues or conflicts, see the [import conflicts](https://who.dhis2.org/documentation/installation_guide_complete.html#handling-import-conflicts) section below.
 If the "dry run"/"validate" import works without error, attempt to import the metadata.
 If the import succeeds without any errors, you can proceed to [configure](https://who.dhis2.org/documentation/installation_guide_complete.html#configuration) the module.
 In some cases, import conflicts or issues are not shown during the "dry run", but appear when the actual import is attempted.
 In this case, the import summary will list any errors that need to be resolved.